Kalyan

 Kalyan (Pronunciation: [kəljaːɳ]) is a city on the banks of Ulhas River in Thane district of Maharashtra state in Konkan division.
 It is governed by Kalyan-Dombivli Municipal Corporation.
 Kalyan is a subdivision (Taluka) of Thane district.
 Kalyan and its neighbouring township of Dombivli jointly form Kalyan-Dombivli Municipal Corporation, abbreviated as KDMC.
 It is a founding city of the Mumbai Metropolitan Region.

 History

 Kalyan served as an important port in Classical India.
 Records of its existence as a port in the region have been found in ancient Greek manuscripts, particularly in Periplus of the Erythraean Sea.
 However, Kalyan is not mentioned in Ptolemy's Geography (c.
 150 CE).

+Cosmas Indicopletus, a 6th century Byzantine traveller, records the presence of a bishop in the city administering to the local Christians adhering to the Church of the East who is appointed by the Patriarch of Ctesiphon.
+This see was captured by the Portuguese for the Catholic Church following the Synod of Diamper.

 The city has remains from the Mughal Empire, Sultanate of Bijapur, and the Maratha Empire.
 The Durgadi fort, first constructed under Mughal rule, is one such example.

 Demographics

 The majority of Kalyan citizens are Hindus and Muslims.

+Business

+Kalyan is an important commercial centre in the eastern part of the Mumbai Metropolitan Region (MMR).
+Owing to its strategic location on the Central Railway and its connectivity to Mumbai, Thane and Navi Mumbai, the city has developed a diverse economy comprising wholesale trade, logistics, retail, healthcare, education, financial services and small-scale manufacturing.

+The city has also witnessed significant residential and infrastructure growth as part of the wider development of the Mumbai Metropolitan Region.
+Planning initiatives have identified the Kalyan area as an important regional growth centre with the objective of supporting employment, business activity and urban infrastructure.

 Climate

 Kalyan is characterized by koppen classification Aw (tropical monsoon), with high rainfall during the monsoon season and dry season year around.
-Because of Kalyan's proximity to the sea, it experiences greater diurnal temperature variations, especially during winter, when on some days the average high would reach 34°C, with average lows near 14-15°C. Kalyan's humidity is also lower than Mumbai during the winter season and pre-summer (March-April) though it has seen high dew points, particularly in the month of May, with near to 30°C dew points.
-Kalyan receives heavy rainfall during June-September.
+Because of Kalyan's proximity to the sea, it experiences greater diurnal temperature variations, especially during winter, when on some days the average high would reach 34 °C, with average lows near 14-15 °C. Kalyan's humidity is also lower than Mumbai during the winter season and pre-summer (March–April) though it has seen high dew points, particularly in the month of May, with near to 30 °C dew points.
+Kalyan receives heavy rainfall during June–September.